arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ### Next Steps

-Now that you are familiar with the RS-485 communication interface on the Opta™, take a look at [getting started tutorial](/tutorials/opta/getting-started) to get a better overview of the features of Opta™.
+Now that you are familiar with the RS-485 communication interface on the Opta™, take a look at the following documentation to learn more:

+* Take a look at [getting started tutorial](/tutorials/opta/getting-started) to get a better overview of the features of Opta™

-If you wish to incorporate Wi-Fi®/Bluetooth® Low Energy in your Opta™ solutions, have a look at [connectivity tutorial](/tutorials/opta/getting-started-connectivity).
+* If you wish to incorporate Wi-Fi®/Bluetooth® Low Energy in your Opta™ solutions, have a look at [connectivity tutorial](/tutorials/opta/getting-started-connectivity)

-If you are interested in seeing the RS-485 interface and the Opta™ being put to work in a real-life scenario, check the [tank level application note](/tutorials/opta/tank-level-app-note).
+* If you are interested in seeing the RS-485 interface and the Opta™ being put to work in a real-life scenario, check the [tank level application note](/tutorials/opta/tank-level-app-note)